Anku5hk/Programmers_guide_to_Python/book.md

 my_tuple = tuple({1,2,3,4,5}) # set to tuple
 ```
 * **Time Complexity** </br>
-indexing, appending (to the end) and get_length are O(1). </br>
+indexing and get_length are O(1). </br>
-deleting, poping, inserting (at position), iteration are O(n).
+iteration and count are O(n).
 #### 3.2.1 NamedTuple
 * As the name suggests, they are "named" *tuple* i.e regular tuples that support field/item names (and also indexes).
-So along with indexing they support accessing fields/elements using their names with the '.' operator (just as accessing the class variables).
+So along with indexing they support accessing fields/elements using their names with the '.' operator (just as accessing the class attributes).
 * They are a subclasses of a *tuple*.
 When instantiated they return a new *tuple* subclass named \<typename\>.
 This new subclass can be used to create tuple-like objects which are also immutables, indexable, iterables and are as data efficient as a regular *tuple*.
 * They are not part of core Python and need to be imported from the *collections* module.
 They provide more readable, self-documenting code over the regular *tuple* where they are intended.
 * So why not use custom class anyway?
 If you're okay with immutable types, *namedtuple* saves you most of the hassle of writing the code for operations (like iterable, indexing) with the convenience of naming access.
 * Creating a *namedtuple*.
 ```Python